How To Style Faux Stems In Your Home: Making Faux Stems Look Realistic

 This post may contain affiliate links.
 For my full disclosure, click here.

 Hello friends!
-I am so excited to share some tips I have learned on how to style faux stems to make them look real in your home!
+I am so excited to share some tips I have learned on how to style faux greenery and stems to give them a natural look in your home decor!

-Now don’t get me wrong, there is nothing I love more than bringing real stems into my home.
-Come lilac season, my home is filled with heavenly bundles of pink and purple flowers.
+Now don’t get me wrong, there is nothing I love more than bringing real plants and stems into my home.
+Come lilac season, my home is filled with heavenly bundles of pink and purple flowers, blooms and buds.

 Why Purchase Faux Stems?